ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 ### Ancient Temple Sacrifice Scene
 **Source**: Party observation approaching [[ancient-temple-sacrifice-site]] **Information**: Temporal scene at temple mouth showing sacrificial ritual.
 Crowd gathered cheering for ceremony.
 Priest or leader officiating at elevated position, calling directly to old gods with desperate plea: "take this sacrifice, please accept it! we are not apart of this horrid plan! please take this sacrifice!"
 The "horrid plan" revealed as King Othideus's ritual to make himself divine.
 Suggests civilization opposed to Othideus's divine ascension attempt, desperately appealing to old gods for intervention.
-May represent final moments before cataclysm caused by failed or successful divine transformation ritual.
+Party wanted to stop execution - [[banjo]] threw returning blade at priest/leader to prevent sacrifice, causing entire crowd to turn hostile.
+Massive crack opened in ground, sky began raining debris (possibly volcanic), temple became only visible safe shelter. [[vaerenth]] screamed warning to run, party rushed to temple for protection.

 ### Vision Quest Analysis
 **Source**: [[banjo]] personal experience, [[augustus]] and [[aster]] theological analysis